wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-02-27-ACI_Python_Requests_Jinja_Part1.md

 vlan 620
    name vlan-620
 ```
+This example can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/ACI_Python_Requests_Jinja/vlans/vlan.py).
-### Vlans: template inside code with for-loop
+### VLANs: template inside code with for-loop

-What is we have more than one vlan.
+What if we have more than one vlan.
 How would we address this?

 Fortunately Jinja2 suppors for-loops as well.
 In the below snippet, we have a dictionary object where the vlan id is the key and the vlan name is the value.
 The template contains a for loop to iterate over the different key/value pairs from our dictionary object.
 Pretty neat, no?